 - Larger boils and carbuncles are best treated by letting the infected fluid (pus) out.
 Sometimes this is done by a doctor who drains the pus using a needle and syringe.
 Sometimes a small cut in the skin is needed to let out the pus (incision and drainage).
 The wound is covered with a dressing until the skin heals.
 The skin usually heals quickly once the pus has been drained.

-- A course of antibiotic medicines is sometimes prescribed in addition to draining the pus to help clear the infection from the skin.
+- A course of an antibiotic medicine, such as flucloxacillin, is sometimes prescribed in addition to draining the pus to help clear the infection from the skin.

 What if they are not treated?